 Mendi is an Instructional Technologist and works primarily with the School of Education, Health & Human Performance.
 She values the close relationships she develops with her faculty and is empathetic to their problems, issues, and time constraints.
 Her “go-with-the-flow” attitude helps her to think on her feet when solving problems.
 She has a degree in International Relations from Roanoke College but has always loved computers.
 So when an opportunity opened to become a Mac tech she couldn’t say no. She’s been working in the computer/technology field since the early 90s and loves every minute of it, especially working with mobile and video technologies.

 Zach Hartje, Director

 Zach is the Director of Teaching, Learning and Technology and Deputy CIO for the College.
-Zach has a degree in Management Information Systems from the University of Dayton.
-He has worked in multiple capacities within TLT over the past several years, serving as an Instructional Technologist and Assistant Director.
-He enjoys working with faculty to find ways to use technology to enhance the learning process.
-He has a young son who likes to keep him busy and on his feet outside of work.
+He has a degree in Management Information Systems from the University of Dayton.
+Zach has had the opportunity to work within a number of capacities during his tenure at the College.
+He enjoys interacting with faculty and staff on finding new ways to teach and work by implementing new and emerging technologies.
+At home, Zach has a two young children who keep him busy and on his feet outside of work.
 When he has free time he enjoys playing and watching a wide variety of sports and doing home DIY projects.
-Thanks to wonders of technology he has been able to watch every single Dayton basketball game over the past decade despite being almost 700 miles away.
-Goooooo Dayton Flyers!!!